rpm-software-management/rpm/docs/man/rpm2cpio.8.md

 cpio archive on standard out.
 If a \'-\' argument is given, an rpm stream is read from standard in.

+**Note:** the CPIO format cannot host individual files over 4GB in size, and so this tool is considered obsolete.
+Use **rpm2archive** instead.

 \
 ***rpm2cpio glint-1.0-1.i386.rpm \| cpio -dium***\
 ***cat glint-1.0-1.i386.rpm \| rpm2cpio - \| cpio -tv***